mrakgr/Trading-Journal/journal_2025.md

 I want it to accept my pursuit of the Singularity.
 I want it to recognize this effort.

 I want...my own Way.

+2:10pm.
+Oh wow.
+I have an idea for a trading game.
+And by inverting that trading game so as to infer the latents, I could create a trading system far superior than the indicator based ones.
+And the closer I made the game to reality the better the system would be.

+Yeah, the answer isn't backtesting, but modeling.
+It's the Bayesian approach.
+The way to trade based on pure machine reasoning.

+All I have to do is create a trading game, invert it and I'll be able to make millions.

+And...this is in fact heavily dependent on my own understanding of the market.
+The more I understand the market, the better the game I'll be able to make.

+This path would bring it all together.
+All my struggles and all my skill.

+I am really starting to feel it now.
+I think the system I have in mind should be doable.
+I still don't know how to deal with volume though.
+I am going to have to gather statistics on the relationship between volume and price and bake it into the game model.